 Oct 22, 2018

 John Yang brings layers of life experience to his leadership of Asian Americans Advancing Justice.
 His family moved to the US from China when he was a child and coped with losing their documentation, temporarily, after overstaying a work visa.
 After becoming a lawyer, he litigated for a DC based law firm and was legal director for a fortune 500 company in Shanghai, China.
 And he served in the Obama Administration as Senior Advisor on Asian issues to US Department of Commerce Secretary Pritzker.
-As President and Executive Director of AAJC, the largest Asian American policy organization in Washington DC, John leads a team of 20 staff members in advocating for the civil rights of a diverse, nuanced and growing constituency.
-AAJC's work is informed by their community partners, locally based nonprofits in 32 states that provide day-to-day services for Asian American families and know intimately their challenges and aspirations.
-Together they have became powerhouse advocates, weighing in on the most pressing issues of the day: Census 2020, affirmative action, immigration and civic engagement in the policymaking process.
+As President and Executive Director of AAJC, the largest Asian American policy organization in Washington DC, John leads a team of 20 staff members in advocating for the civil rights of a diverse, and growing constituency.
+AAJC's work is informed by community partners, locally based nonprofits in 32 states that provide day-to-day services to Asian American.
+AAJC is now a powerhouse advocate on the most pressing issues of the day: Census 2020, affirmative action, immigration and civic engagement in the policymaking process.
 AAJC embraces data, debunks stereotypes and collaborates with nonprofit partners to make change possible.